Astronomical (star-gazing) Telescopes are not as simple as spotting scopes so we have produced this guide to help you in your buying decision.

 These use a combination of lenses and mirrors, offer compact tubes and are relatively light weight.
 The two popular designs you'll often see are called Maksutov-Cassegrains (MAK) and Schmidt-Cassegrains.
 They are more expensive than reflectors of equal aperture but their closed tube design reduces image degrading air current.

-Telescopes are supplied with a mount for stabilising and included in the price.
-The type of mount determines how easy it is to follow a star while viewing it.
+Telescopes are supplied with a tripod and mount - the type of mount determines how easy it is to follow a star while viewing it.
+Because you cannot change the mount later you must take this into consideration when choosing a telescope.

-Equatorial mount – this allows users to follow the rotation of the sky as the Earth turns so easy to follow stars, planets, and other astronomical objects.
-However they are heavy and trickier to set-up, with a steeper learning curve for beginners
+The Equatorial mount allows users to follow the rotation of the sky as Earth turns so it is much easier to follow stars, planets, and other astronomical objects than an Altazimuth mount.
+However they are heavy and trickier to set-up, with a steeper learning curve for beginners but do suit astro-photography.

 We'd love to see you.